 A full program of study for International students on F or J visas is normally 12 units.
 The student’s academic program may advise fewer units in exceptional circumstances.
 International students with exceptional circumstances should consult with the Berkeley International Office (BIO) to ensure compliance with the regulations of the Student and Exchange Visitor Information System (SEVIS).

-In exceptional cases such as personal or family illness, and upon recommendation of the student’s Graduate Advisor and the BPH Office of Student Services and Admissions, the Dean of the Graduate Division may approve a reduced course load.
+In exceptional cases such as personal or family illness, and upon recommendation of the student’s Graduate Advisor and the BPH Office of Student Services and Admissions, the Dean of the Graduate Division, and/or Office of Disabled Students’ Program may approve a reduced course load.
 Carrying a reduced course load may result in a prolonged degree program.

 * GSI and GSR students must be enrolled in 12 units.